hoangtnm/deep-learning/TensorFlow/distributed_training/README.md

 ### Performance Tips

-We have been actively working on multi-worker performance.
+I have been actively working on multi-worker performance.
 Currently, prefer `CollectiveAllReduceStrategy` for synchronous multi-worker training.

 ### Example